 As a residential real estate company, Vonovia SE is a corporate citizen.
 This explains why the activities of Vonovia SE are never focused exclusively on financial aspects, but also take social factors into account.
 Vonovia SE is aware of its special role and responsibility: As a service provider and the provider of homes for around one million people, its focus is on its customers and their needs.
 This is why it strives to maintain its building stock and make an active contribution to shaping neighborhoods.
 Vonovia SE offers its customers modern apartments that meet their needs while at the same time developing services for higher quality of living.
-Its focus on its customers is also the reason why it is addressing a social issue that is particularly important at the moment: the construction of new housing.
 Vonovia SE is committed to the principles of the social market economy and profitability and accepts a level of responsibility for safe, decent and affordable housing.